Skip to main content

 Series 7, Restricted use, no copies.
 Reference use only.

-History has been taught since Oberlin's founding.
-However, according to Geoffrey Blodgett, the History Department as it exists today began in 1887 when the College first grouped subjects and professors by discipline in the course catalog.
+History has been taught at Oberlin since the College's founding.
+However, according to Geoffrey Blodgett, the history department as it exists today began in 1887 when the College first grouped subjects and professors by discipline in the course catalog.
 Professor James Monroe replaced Reverend Judson Smith in 1883.
 He took charge of Smith's five-week program in Modern History and added additional courses in Economics and History to the College.
-Professor Monroe and Mrs. Adelia Field Johnson led the development of the program when it became designated as its own discipline.
-Johnson provided Medieval History and European Art History courses in the Ladies' Department.
-Johnston retired in 1907.
-Her courses migrated to the Department of Art and Archeology, later the Fine Arts Department.
+Monroe and Adelia Field Johnson led the development of the program as it was designated as its own discipline.
+Johnson provided Medieval History and European Art History courses in what was then the Ladies' Department before retiring in 1907.
+Her courses migrated to the Department of Art and Archaeology, later the Fine Arts Department.
 This move marked the separation of Art History and History at Oberlin.

-Lyman Bronson Hall joined the faculty in 1893.
+Lyman Bronson Hall joined Oberlin's history faculty in 1893.
 He established a seminar on Current events for seniors and graduate students.
 This course would be renamed "History Club" and allowed students to work on a thesis for a year.
-This program would develop into the History Honors Program beginning in 1916.
+This program developed into the History Honors Program beginning in 1916.
 Frederick B. Artz joined the department in 1924.
-He was renowned for his course on European intellectual history.
+Artz was renowned for his course on European intellectual history.
 Two years later, Robert S. Fletcher joined the department.
 The course catalog was modernized under the three-person Department of Moore, Artz, and Fletcher.
-Courses were categorized by their level, and prerequisites were established.
+Courses were categorized by level and prerequisites were established.
 Professors came to be identified by their specific courses in this period.
-The department had steady enrollment.
-Its enrollment exceeded popular majors like French, Political Science, and Fine Arts.
+The history department had steady enrollment.
+Its students exceeded other popular majors like French, Political Science, and Fine Arts.

-The early department prioritized European History.
-However, its course catalog covered more geographic areas over the years.
+In the early twentieth century, the history department prioritized European history.
+However, its course catalog added more geographic areas with the addition of new faculty.
 Professor Lybyer introduced German, Asian, and Levantine History when he arrived at Oberlin in 1909.
-His successor, David S. Moore, introduced a course in Latin American History offered from 1918 to 1945.
+His successor, David S. Moore, introduced a course in Latin American History, which was offered from 1918 to 1945.
 Ellsworth Carlson, a specialist in Asian History, joined the department in 1949.
-Non-Western history could be taught more frequently after his arrival.
-However, the department could only sometimes meet the demand over the years.
+Non-western history was taught more frequently after Carlson's arrival in Oberlin.
+With changes in faculty, the department was not always able to meet the demand for a broad variety of courses and focus areas.

-While the Second World War was challenging for the department, its faculty continued to grow during the war.
-By the early 1950s, it had five permanent professors.
+By the early 1950s, Oberlin's history department had five tenure-track or tenured professors.
 Professors Artz and McGill taught European History.
 Professors LeDuc and Fletcher taught American History.
 Professor Carlson taught Asian History.
-Others would supplement their course offerings, like Alumni Secretary Leslie Fishel.
-He taught a course on Black American History in the mid-1950s.
-After the death of Fletcher in 1959 and Artz's retirement in 1962, the department would gain new specialists in European and American History.
-A new course on African American History was added in this period, taught by Richard Brown.
+Their course offerings were supplemented by other staff, faculty, or visiting scholars.
+Alumni Secretary Leslie Fishel taught a course on Black American History in the mid-1950s.
+After the death of Fletcher in 1959 and Artz's retirement in 1962, the department gained new specialists in European and American History.
+A course on African-American History was added in this period, taught by Richard Brown.

 The faculty's demographics changed dramatically over time.
-The majority of the faculty has been male for most of its history.
+The majority of the faculty has been men for most of its history.
 The gender ratio has changed considerably since then.
-Martha Colish was the only female professor in the department for 17 years after coming to Oberlin in 1963.
-In 1980, Carol Lasser joined her.
+In 1963, Marcia Colish joined the department, its only woman faculty member for 17 years.
+In 1980, Carol Lasser joined Oberlin's history faculty.
 Lasser was hired to teach women's history, diversifying perspectives to teaching within the department.
-As of 2024, there are seven female permanent faculty in the department.
+As of 2024, there are seven women faculty members in the department.

 In 2016, HIST 299 (Historical Methods) was added as a required course.
-This class teaches historiographical methods and research skills to prepare students for larger writing projects and Honors theses.
-Student representatives remain involved in the department.
-Student representatives attend departmental meetings, assist in job searches, and plan events.
-Around 2019, students could get involved in the department through the History Design Lab founded by Tamika Nunley.
-The Design Lab has led projects in community archiving and is the home of the undergraduate History journal On Second Thought.
-OST publishes student papers from across the disciplines and advertises itself as an alternative History journal.
+Methods teaches historiographical methods and research skills to prepare students for larger writing projects and Honors theses.
+Student representatives remain involved in the department, attending departmental meetings, assisting in job searches, and planning events.
+In about 2019, Tamika Nunley founded the History Design Lab.
+The Design Lab has led projects in community archiving and public engagement.
+It is the home of the undergraduate History journal On Second Thought.
+OST publishes student papers from across the disciplines and advertises itself as an alternative history journal.

 Extent